ModelTC/llmc/docs/en/source/backend/vllm.md

 If AWQ cannot meet accuracy requirements, we recommend using the **Quarot + GPTQ combination algorithm** described in [this chapter](https://llmc-en.readthedocs.io/en/latest/practice/quarot_gptq.html) to further improve accuracy.
 The corresponding [configuration file](https://github.com/ModelTC/llmc/tree/main/configs/quantization/backend/vllm/w8a8_combin) is also provided.

-**FP8**
+**FP8-Dynamic**

-In the FP8 quantization, it typically offers marginally better precision than INT8.
-In some cases, the use of the RTN (Round to Nearest) algorithm is sufficient.
-However, we still recommend utilizing the AWQ algorithm for enhanced quantization accuracy.
-The specific implementation can be referenced from the AWQ FP8 [configuration](https://github.com/ModelTC/llmc/tree/main/configs/quantization/backend/vllm/fp8/awq_fp8.yml).
+In FP8 quantization, **LLMC** supports weight quantization per-channel and activation quantization dynamically per-token.
+In this case, the RTN (Round to Nearest) algorithm is sufficient.
+However, we recommend using the AWQ algorithm for better quantization accuracy.
+For implementation details, refer to the AWQ FP8 [configuration file](https://github.com/ModelTC/llmc/tree/main/configs/quantization/backend/vllm/fp8/awq_fp8.yml).

 ```yaml
 # configs/quantization/backend/vllm/fp8/awq_fp8.yml